-Blockchains have demonstrated a principal use-case in the world of financial-services and international money-transfer.
+Blockchains has demonstrated principal use-cases in the world of financial-services and international money-transfer.
 For many, Bitcoin will be their first exposure to blockchain applications.
 The infant ecosystem for the cryptocurrency has enabled hugely volatile trading opportunities, as well as claims of Bitcoin becoming “digital-gold.”

-On the other end of the table sits Ethereum, which is the application-layer analogue to the protocol-layer of Bitcoin.
-If Bitcoin is capital, then Ethereum is intellectual capital, as it is the foundation for building blockchain applications that go beyond a single use-case.
+But on the other end of the table sits Ethereum, which is the application-layer analogue to the protocol-layer of Bitcoin.
+If Bitcoin is capital, then Ethereum is intellectual capital.
+It is the foundation for building blockchain applications that go beyond a single use-case.
 Although Ethereum also serves as a financial instrument, it has so far enabled the rise of its first major application: the Initial Coin Offering, or ICO.

 It’s important to emphasize the fundamental use-case that is occurring here.
 Ethereum is the foundation for smart-contracts, which we can refer to as “digital domino effects.”
 In other words, a smart contract is a piece of logic that enforces itself without any human interference.
 When we consider any possible disruptive blockchain technology, we quickly realize that these possibilities exist only atop smart-contracts, which exist only atop the Ethereum protocol.